 \cite{Brieden:2023}, where $\cs$ is the speed of sound in the photon-baryon plasma prior to decoupling.
-In this expression we use physical densities $\omega_\mathrm{X} \equiv \Omega_\mathrm{X} h^2$. \cwrminor{As can be seen from these relations, $H_0$ can be constrained from the observed matter-radiation equality feature $\keq D(z) \sim \keq f(H_0, \Obc)$ given information on $\Obc$ (noting that $\Theta_{2.7}$ is well-constrained by CMB experiments), and likewise from the sound horizon feature given information on $\Obc$, $\ob$, and $\Neff$ (which encodes the properties of photons and neutrinos, and is well-constrained by the CMB and big bang nucleosynthesis).}
+In this expression we use physical densities $\omega_\mathrm{X} \equiv \Omega_\mathrm{X} h^2$. \cwrminor{As can be seen from these relations, $H_0$ can be constrained from the observed matter-radiation equality feature\footnote{Schematically, the observed matter-radiation equality feature is $\keq$ multiplied by the angular-diameter distance or Hubble distance at the tracer's redshift, which are in turn also mainly functions of $H_0$ and $\Obc$.} given information on $\Obc$ (noting that $\Theta_{2.7}$ is well-constrained by CMB experiments), and likewise $H_0$ can be constrained from the sound horizon feature given information on $\Obc$, $\ob$, and $\Neff$ (which encodes the properties of photons and neutrinos, and is well-constrained by the CMB and big bang nucleosynthesis).}